Skip to main content

 She was also the girl for whom I jumped out of my seat on a bus and offered it to her when I noticed her standing beside me.
 “Sit down, a girl like you shouldn’t stand,” I wanted to utter with a gracious, flirty swagger, but reality just managed to croaked "here sit".
 It also the only time I spoke to her if could be called that.

-By that age, I was used to any of my actions—no matter how kind or well-meaning—being met with a scowl from women.
+By that age, I was used to any of my actions—no matter how kind or well-meaning—being invariably met with a scowl from women.
 I was surprised when her face lit up with a smile, and she even said, “thanks.”
 She kept stealing glances, bemused, realising that the college’s undisputed, Don Quixote, was both her admirer and a gentleman.
 She looked happy, but honestly so was I… still am.
 A transient, yet lasting moment, suspended in time — with a sweetness most dates would struggle to reach, let alone match.
 It was also the last time I saw her—giving me one last side glance from the bus window as it sped away.

 Years later, I bumped into Raja, who had since shifted to Nepal.
 We shared a smoke, caught up on our lives, and discovered that both of us were still single had so far achieved absolutely nothing.
 At one point, I couldn’t resist asking him about her.
 He went silent for a moment and then said he had once seen her getting off a rickshaw, a few years after college, with two kids—one in her arms, the other in tow—clutching a very heavy vegetable bag, as she struggled on her way home.
 She looked haggard and tired, despite still being so young.